corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/operations/deployment/hsm-deployment-confidential.md

 ```

 {{<note>}}
 The `FXPKCS11_CFG` environment variable must be set as detailed in the Futurex documentation.
 The `<WRAP-PRESERVE-USAGE>` tag **must** be set to `NO`.
 This tag doesn't affect the legal identity functions of the HSM.
-Currently Corda: Enterprise Edition  only supports Futurex HSMs at Java version 8.271 or earlier.
+Currently Corda Enterprise only supports Futurex HSMs at Java version 8.271 or earlier.
 {{</note>}}

 ## Azure Key Vault